phetsims/qa/documentation/qa-book.md

 *How?*
 * Open older version of sim in studio (if available), make some changes to the sim, and save.
 * Load saved file into current studio version.
-   * *Note: An error message 401 (credentials needed) should appear in console--which is expected.
+   * *Note*: An error message 401 (credentials needed) should appear in console--which is expected.
 A pop-up will then ask for username/password.
    * Upon loading, any changes between the 2 versions should appear in console.

 #### Test 9: Examples (Client Requests)